 Imagine quarterbacking a team with rookie wideout Randy Moss to your right and veteran Cris Carter to your left.
 That's what Randall Cunningham was working with in 1998, and it's the reason the Vikings had the best passing attack in the league in 1998.
 Throw in running back Robert Smith's 1,100-yard season and you wonder how this team didn't win it all.

-They went 15-1 in the regular season and were all but set to face John Elway and the Denver Broncos in the Super Bowl.
+They went 15-1 in the regular season and were all but set for their matchup against John Elway and the Denver Broncos in the Super Bowl.
 However, they fell to the Atlanta Falcons in the NFC Championship Game after Gary Anderson's missed field goal left the door open for an overtime shocker.

 2. 1990 Buffalo Bills - 13-3, Lost Super Bowl

 Bills fans, look away.
 The Bills went to (and lost) four straight Super Bowls beginning with the 1990 season.
 None were harder to swallow than this one.
 Quarterback Jim Kelly led the NFL in passer rating, Thurman Thomas rushed for nearly 1,300 yards, and the defense featured three Pro Bowl linebackers and Hall-of-Fame defensive end Bruce Smith, who tallied 19 sacks that year and won Defensive Player of the Year.

 Everyone remembers how this one storybook season ended.
 The Bills annihilated the Los Angeles Raiders in the AFC Championship game.
 Then kicker Scott Norwood's last-second kick sailed wide right against the New York Giants in the Super Bowl.
-The next three Super Bowl appearances didn't play out much better for the Bills.
+The next three Super Bowl appearances didn't play out much better for the Bills, as they lost to the then-Washington Redskins the following year and then lost back-to-back Super Bowls to the Dallas Cowboys.

 1. 2007 New England Patriots - 16-0, Lost Super Bowl

 The 2007 Patriots were unstoppable.
 Tom Brady led them to perfect 16-0 regular season record, the first time that had happened since the 1972 Miami Dolphins.
 With wide receivers Randy Moss (who set an NFL record with 23 touchdowns) and Wes Welker (112 receptions), Brady led an offense that scored a ridiculous 36.8 points per game, more than any other team in the NFL.